WHICH BIN TIPS

 Drop it off: batteries

-Batteries can’t go in your yellow bin, but they can be recycled by taking them to a free drop-off point.
+Batteries should never be placed in your yellow recycling bin – but they can still be recycled by taking them to a free drop-off point.

 B-cycle Battery Recycling